feud72/feud72/README.md

 ## 🌱 I’m currently learning ...

-- Dart / Flutter
+- Front-end : Dart / 📱 Flutter Framework

+- Back-end / 🐍 Python Django and 🔥 Firebase

-- Python / Django, DjangoRestFramework, Tensorflow
+- And so on ... / 🖥️ Tensorflow and 🦎 Amazon Web Service

 ## 🔨 Portfolio